mjarkk/wotnlclans/README.md

 - After that's dune type: npm start

 ## Bugs
+- Back button in the browser does only change the website url
 - On Windows you can't get clan data
 - On Windows FFMPEG will not work with resolt the icons on the website don't look sharp and take longer to load
 - ~~Inside config.json can't change dev to false because of uglify issue I think it has something todo with es6~~